vnegrisolo/vnegrisolo.github.io/_posts/2016-07-12-dsl-for-rails-api-calls.md

 ## `ApiError` Class

-Another responsability of `ApiResponse` class is to raise an `ApiError` in case of the API returns any error in its content.
+Another responsibility of `ApiResponse` class is to raise an `ApiError` in case of the API returns any error in its content.

 This treatment could be via **content** or via **http code**, etc.